Partner with CodeWalnut to drive your digital growth!

 A real test for any frontend developer isn’t just about building new features.
 It’s about how well you can refactor an existing application.

-Writing fresh code is a challenge, but refactoring the code for software that customers are already using is a trickier challenge.
+Writing fresh code is a challenge, but refactoring code that is already in use by customers is a more demanding craft.

 You now deal with problems like legacy logic, regression risks and unpredictable side effects while getting rid of Tech Debt.